Liuxg16/GeoPPI/readme.md

 ## Installation

 This source code is tested with `Python 3.8` on`Ubuntu 20.04`.
-Users need to accomplish the following three steps to complete the Intallation.
+Users need to accomplish the following three steps to complete the installation.

 ### Step 1: Clone the GitHub repository
 ```bash